RebeccaHartley/castle-farm/content/farming.md

 Richard met his wife Elizabeth at the local Young Farmers group whilst he was President and she was Secretary.
 They went on to have a brood of 4 daughters (what every farmer dreams of!), and the girls have been supported in following their own paths.
-In recent years, his second daughter has assisted on the farm.
+In recent years, his second and youngest daughters have assisted on the farm.
 Rebecca joined Richard in 2013 as the result of him damaging his Achilles tendon just before the lambing season, finding that she quite enjoyed working on the farm.